wp-plugins/my-calendar/readme.txt

 * Handle stylesheet editing as additive (child styles), rather than editing the original stylesheet.
 * Update pickadate to version 3.6, if it's out.
 * Remove display of event management options if user does not have privileges to perform those actions
+* Add option to customize permalink slug on permalink page

 https://wordpress.org/support/topic/widget-showing-current-events-when-set-to-next-month-on-mobile?replies=2#post-6792046